-In the Italian nuclear installation (NPP and fuel cycle facilities) the rules governing the organization and the roles of the technical and operating staff to ensure a safe management of the facility, both during ordinary and emergency conditions, are stated in a specific document (named "Regolamento di esercizio") as required by the Italian law.
-This document rules also the activities related to waste management and dismantling operations.
+In the Italian nuclear installation (NPP and fuel cycle facilities) the rules governing the organization and the roles of the technical and operating staff to ensure a safe management of the facility, both during ordinary and emergency conditions, are stated in a specific document (named "Rules of operation") as required by the Italian law.
+This document rules also activities related to waste management and dismantling operations.
 According to that document only licensed personnel can operate in NPPs and other facilities having spent fuel on site.
 In other installations precise staff qualification requirements are established.
+Legislative Decree n.
+137/2017 establishes the requirement for the Rules of Operation and licensed personnel also for spent fuel storage facilities.